lief-project/LIEF/README.md

 ## Downloads / Install

-First make sur to have an updated version of setuptools:
+First make sure to have an updated version of setuptools:

 ```console
 pip install setuptools --upgrade